Hampshire Hikes & Historical Sites

 The nearest railway stations are at Flint or Prestatyn.
-Flint is closer to the hotel and is therefore a shorter journey by taxi.
+Flint is closer to the hotel.

 There is a taxi rank at Prestatyn station and a taxi will cost approximately £30 to reach the hotel.
 A taxi can be pre-booked from Flint station for approximately £7.
 (Flint Cars 01352 731 000).
 The hotel can pre-book taxis for you for your departure.

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

 We stay at the warm and welcoming three-star Springfield Hotel in Pentre Halkyn which has stunning views over the Dee Estuary.
 The hotel is based around an old hunting lodge which has now been extended.
 Guests have free use of the hotel’s indoor pool, sauna and gym.

 You can enjoy a drink at the Springfield Bar whilst taking in its beautiful views of the Wirral and the Dee Estuary.
 The hotel has panoramic views across the Dee, Wirral and Mersey to Liverpool.
 Its two cathedrals are easily visible on a clear day.
 The hotel has complimentary Wi-Fi with good connectivity in the lounge but a patchier signal in the bedrooms.
 The hotel also has a gym for residents to use.